 1. Preparation of materials and Dissection

-To begin, put on laboratory gloves and the appropriate protective equipment [1-WIDE].
+To begin, put on any appropriate protective equipment including a lab coat and gloves [1-WIDE].
 Next, wash a pair of dissecting scissors and forceps with 70% ethanol [2-MED] and dry them with a clean paper towel [3-MED over shoulder].

-Talent puts on gloves and lab coat
+Talent puts on gloves and lab coat.

+Added shot: Talent spraying scissors and forceps with detergent solution

-Talent spraying scissors and forceps with 70% ethanol
+1.1.2 B. Talent spraying scissors and forceps with 70% ethanol

 Talent drying scissors and forceps with a paper towel